-Move the cursor to the Purchased From line, and click the down arrow.
+Move the cursor to the Purchased From line and click the down arrow.
 You see a list of names.
 Choose one from the list.

+Figure 9-4: The Enter Credit Card Charges window.
 If you've never dined at this fine establishment before, choose Add New.
 Then add the business name.